sludin/certupdate/README.md

 mkdir -p /var/chroot
 ```

-Make certain the directory is owned by `root`.
+Make certain the directory and all othe relements of the path are owned by `root`.

 ### Create a user that will have the limited rights in the chroot